CrazyBoyFeng/GAEBTCMiner/README.md

 Google App Engine Java Bitcoin Miner
 Background Infomation
 ---------
 Google App Engine is Google's computing platform, it provide some free CPU hours per application.
 Each user can create up to 10 applications for free.
 I have checked the [Terms of Service](https://developers.google.com/appengine/terms), and do not think this violate it.
-If you have any concern, please stop using gae immediately.
+If you have any concern, please stop using it immediately.
 Installation Guide
 ---------
 Due to how Google App Engine works, you need the SDK to install it.
 Here are the steps: